cran/idiogramFISH/README.md

 donation](man/figures/donateweek.svg)](https://liberapay.com/ferroao/donate)
 <!-- badges: end -->

-The goal of idiogramFISH is to plot idiograms of several karyotypes having a set of data.frames for chromosome data and optionally marks’ data (`plotIdiograms` function) (Roa and PC Telles, [2020](#ref-Roa2020)).
-Idiograms can also be plotted in concentric circles.<br> <br>Marks can have square, dot or cM style, its legend (label) can be drawn inline or to the right of karyotypes.
+The goal of idiogramFISH is to plot idiograms of karyotypes, plasmids and circ. chr. having a set of data.frames for chromosome data and optionally marks’ data (`plotIdiograms` function) (Roa and PC Telles, [2020](#ref-Roa2020)).
+Idiograms can also be plotted in concentric circles.<br> <br>Six styles of marks are available: square, dots, cM, cenStyle, upArrow, downArrow; its legend (label) can be drawn inline or to the right of karyotypes.
 It is possible to calculate also chromosome and karyotype indexes (Romero-Zarco, [1986](#ref-Zarco1986new); Watanabe *et al.*, [1999](#ref-Watanabe1999)) and classify chromosome morphology in the categories of Levan ([1964](#ref-Levan1964)), and [Guerra](https://ferroao.gitlab.io/guerra1986/Guerra1986.pdf) ([1986](#ref-Guerra1986d)).